fractalpixel/random-tables/dev/feature-list.md

 ## Planned for later

 - The seed-random library doesn't expand the provided seed to initialize the random generators properly, resulting in looping/small range outputs.
 Implement an own random generator using one of the algorithms (e.g. xorwow), and various utility functions for it.
+- Should we use e.g. ":" to indicate that the following char is a distribution selector in table blocks?

 ### Interface
 - Add back button to Generate button, which generates the previous result (save current random seed when generating a result)